as of 02/13/14

 Surface supplied diving as opposed to SCUBA uses a air compressor and hose to deliver breathing gas to the diver.
-This type of diving is more complicated than SCUBA in that the diver in most cases requires a tender to operate and monitor the compressor and umbilical lines.
+This type of diving is more complicated than SCUBA in that the diver requires a tender to operate and monitor the compressor and umbilical lines.
 While surface supplied diving does restrict freedom of movement (particularly vertically in the water column) the advantages are full communications capability with the surface, and duration only limited by the diver's endurance.
 It is superior in contaminated water as the diver remains completely dry, and with a free flow system is unlikely to get back flow through the exhaust valve.
 The heavy weight of the diving outfit which is a impediment on the surface, becomes an asset when working underwater on fixed objects.
 Where a diver in SCUBA remains near neutrally buoyant a heavy gear diver can virtually anchor him/her self to the bottom.
 This allows for more natural use of tools as leverage can be applied easily.

 Setting up and dressing in a heavy gear diver is